learnbittensor/framework-rao/README.md

 ## Acknowledgements

-Modified and reused code from the simulation notebook of Const.
+Modified and reused logic from a simulation notebook of Const.
 (Thank you) <3